start-point-industries/opa-hub-docker/tomcat/README.md

-# OPA Hub for Docker
+# OPA Hub for Docker (Tomcat)
+This builds two images: MySQL + OPA SQL scripts and Tomcat + OPA apps.  **This is in no way a supported method of deploying OPA.**

-### Why?
+### Software Versions
-This is meant as a starting point for anyone interested in running Oracle Policy Automation in Docker.
-This configuration uses two images, one for a MySQL database and the other a Weblogic server.
-It then creates a container from each image and then installs OPA.
-This makes for an easy way to test new versions of OPA with Docker, however it is not the best Docker solution for actually running OPA.
-To take this a step further, you would want to create a docker image with a particular version of OPA already installed, so that you could spin up containers with OPA pre-installed (maybe a project for another day).
+- Tomcat 7 with OpenJDK JRE 7 (tomcat:7-jre7-alpine - 145 MB)
+- MySQL 5.7.21 (mysql:5.7.21 - 374 MB)
+- This should work for OPA 12.2.6+, but has only been tested against 12.2.10.
+There's no guarantee it'll work for future versions, but shouldn't be too difficult to tweak.

 ### Instructions
 This configuration has been tested on Windows 10 and macOS 10.13.
 1. Clone this repo
 1. Install [Docker](https://www.docker.com/community-edition#/download)
-1. Sign up for Oracle Container Registry (https://container-registry.oracle.com)
-1. Agree to the Weblogic Image Terms and Restrictions (Middleware / Weblogic / Continue)
-1. Log in to Oracle Container Registry through Docker `docker login container-registry.oracle.com`
 1. Download [OPA Server 12.2.10](http://www.oracle.com/technetwork/apps-tech/policy-automation/downloads/index.html)
+1. Rename the OPA archive `opa.zip`
+1. Copy `opa.zip` into the directory `opa-hub-docker\tomcat\**opa-mysql-slim**\files`
-1. Copy the contents of the `opa` directory from the downloaded zip into `opa-hub-docker/opa`
+1. Copy `opa.zip` into the directory `opa-hub-docker\tomcat\**opa-tomcat-slim**\files`
-1. Run the provided `install.sh / .bat` script on the command line (this will take some time the first run since Docker has to download the MySQL and Weblogic images)
+1. Run the provided `build.sh / .bat` script on the command line from this directory (`opa-hub-docker\tomcat\`)
+1. Run `run.sh / .bat` to start the containers
-1. Access your new hub at http://localhost:7001/dev/opa-hub (admin/password can be found in the command line output)
+1. Access your new hub at http://localhost:8787/opa-hub (admin/Passw0rd)

-- `stop.sh` to stop the containers
+- `stop` to stop the containers
-- `remove.sh` to delete the containers
+- `remove` to delete the containers
-- `start.sh` to start the containers if you haven't already deleted them
+- `start` to start the containers if you haven't already deleted them
-- `install.sh` to install them from scratch (you have to stop and remove them first)
+- `run` to install them from scratch again (you have to stop and remove them first)
+- To try a different version of OPA, simply replace the two `opa.zip` files, run `remove` and rerun `build` and `run`
+- Optionally, you can configure the MySQL container to use a Docker volume persisted on the Host machine to avoid losing your data when the container is removed e.g. https://hub.docker.com/_/mysql/ "Where to Store Data"